 It was Hops that enabled the Hanseatic League to establish the dominance of Hamburg and Bremen in the 16th Century.
 Later, beer taxation kept the Royal Navy afloat, shaped the Industrial Revolution, kept agriculture going, and bankrolled Britain’s colonial imperialism.

 During the late 19th century, the invention of bottom-fermentation led to the spread of lager.
 Industrial innovations in bottling and refrigeration enabled global distribution and market dominance.

 Highly recommended, this book isn’t a dry tome either.
 It’s essential for those turned on by history, economics, fun facts and, erm, beer.
-So impressed am I that my application for membership of the Beeronomics Society is now pending.
+In fact, so impressed am I that my application for membership of the Beeronomics Society is now pending.

 And as for my Dissertation?
 Well, I passed with flying colours.
 With hindsight, this was a seminal moment in my nascent drinks career.
 And yes, of course, I spent my entire summer in the Pub.
 But, given the glorious weather, it was mostly in the beer garden.
 But that’s another story.

 Oxford University Press published Beeronomics as a Hardback in September 2017 (ISBN 9780198808305).